Metrication in Canada: Changeover

 Since 1976, the law requires that all prepackaged food products must declare their mass or their volume in metric units, though Canadian imperial units are still legally permitted on packaging.
 Milk has been thoroughly metric since 1980.
 In April 1975, Fahrenheit temperatures were replaced by Celsius.
 In September 1975, rainfall was first measured in millimetres and snow in centimetres.
 Since April 1976, wind speed, visibility, and barometric pressure have been in metric units, with the pressure in kilopascals instead of the hectopascals (millibars) used in most of the rest of the world.
 In September 1977, every speed-limit sign in the country was changed from miles per hour to kilometres per hour.

 Metrication stalled

 The election of the Progressive Conservative government of Brian Mulroney in 1984 resulted in the abolition of the Metric Commission on March 31, 1985.
 This ended the process of affirmative metrication in Canada, and some regulations requiring metric measurements either have been repealed or are no longer enforced.

 Training on metric conversion was not universal.
 Poor metrication training was a contributing factor to Air Canada Flight 143, the so-called Gimli Glider, running out of fuel mid-flight on July 23, 1983.

-Notwithstanding the end of officially sanctioned metrication in Canada, most laws, regulations, and official forms exclusively use metric measurements.
+Notwithstanding the end of compulsory metrication in Canada, many legacy imperial units are no longer permitted for trade within Canada, and most laws, regulations, and official forms exclusively use metric measurements.
 However, imperial measures still have legal definitions in Canada and can be used alongside metric units.
-Net quantity declarations on prepackaged products sold to consumers may be stated in metric units.
+Net quantity declarations on prepackaged products sold to consumers must be stated in metric units.